pduveau/go-docx/README.md

 One of the most functional libraries to read and write .docx (a.k.a.
 Microsoft Word documents or ECMA-376 Office Open XML) files in Go.

-This is a variant optimized and expanded by fumiama.
+This is a variant optimized and expanded by pduveau.
 The original repo is [gonfva/docxlib](https://github.com/gonfva/docxlib).

 ## Introduction